adventofcode/2015solutions/README.md

 - p[1-2][a-z].[ext] - the code file. ext is c for C, cpp for C++, sh for POSIX sh...
 	[a-z] are to differentiate between different solutions in the same language.
-- input - the input provided by the problem
+- input[a-z]? - the input provided by the problem.
+Not all the inputs are the same.
 - p[1-2] - compiled binary.
 Not to be included in the repo, as per gitignore.

 ##### Disclaimer